Plain English Breakdown

 Who It Names or Affects

-- The Office of Child Care Licensing
+- The Office of Child Care Licensing (OCCL), which will monitor these specific programs.

 Terms To Know

-- early education programs
+- Early education program

 Limits and Unknowns